aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to ODT</h2>

+Python developers often need to convert XLTX to ODT files for various reasons.
+ODT is an open document format which is used for creating, editing and exchanging text documents.
+It is an XML-based file format which is used for documents containing text, spreadsheets, charts, and graphical elements.
+It is a popular format for exchanging documents between different applications and platforms.
+On the other hand, XLTX is a Microsoft Excel Open XML Spreadsheet format which is used for storing tabular data.
+It is a popular format for storing and exchanging data between different applications and platforms.
+Therefore, it is often necessary to convert XLTX to ODT files for various reasons.

+<h2>How Aspose.Total Helps for XLTX to ODT Conversion</h2>
-For a Python developer, who is trying to add a XLTX to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and ODT files.
+It helps Python developers to automate the conversion process of XLTX to ODT files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.
+This API is easy to use and provides a wide range of features to help developers to automate the conversion process.
+It also provides a wide range of features to help developers to manipulate the documents in various ways.
+It also provides a wide range of features to help developers to create, edit, and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary %}}